Raghunandan-19/Cyber-Hygiene-Quiz/README.md

 ## How to Use

-1. Use the theme toggle button (🌓/☀️) in the top-right corner to switch between dark and light themes
-2. Click the "Start Quiz" button to begin
+1. Click the "Start Quiz" button to begin
-3. Read each question carefully and select your answer
+2. Read each question carefully and select your answer
-4. Click "Next Question" to proceed
+3. Click "Next Question" to proceed
-5. After answering all questions, view your score and personalized feedback
+4. After answering all questions, view your score and personalized feedback
-6. Click "Take Quiz Again" to try a new set of random questions
+5. Click "Take Quiz Again" to try a new set of random questions

-### Theme Options
-- **Dark Theme**: Cyberpunk-inspired dark interface with neon accents
-- **Light Theme**: Clean, accessible light interface with high contrast

 ## File Structure

 ```
 cyber-hygiene-quiz/
 ├── index.html      # Main HTML file
-├── style.css       # Styles for the quiz interface with theme support
+├── style.css       # Styles for the quiz interface
-├── quiz.js         # Quiz logic, functionality, and theme switching
+├── quiz.js         # Quiz logic and functionality
 ├── questions.json  # Database of 50+ cybersecurity questions
 └── README.md       # Project documentation
 ```